JuliaPOMDP/POMDPSimulators.jl/docs/src/parallel.md

 mean(df[:reward]./df[:n_steps])
 ```
 would compute the average reward per step with each simulation weighted equally regardless of length.

-## Example

-Examples can be found in the [POMDPExamples Package](https://github.com/JuliaPOMDP/POMDPExamples.jl/blob/master/notebooks/Running-Simulations.ipynb)

 ## Sim objects